Finding Inspiration in my Dogs, in Every Turn

 My passion, my dogs, my life; it is not just about competing, trialing, or winning trophies, or breeding multiple litters, it is about a lifestyle, values, morals, a way of life that I lead with my pack of beloved dogs, from how we live, to how they eat, and how we spend our days here at home, as a team, as a family, from beginning, to the time we must cross the "Rainbow" bridge.

-I feed a raw diet 65% of the time, however, in between acquiring raw food, there is always a wait time, during this time, I feed my dogs Inukshuk Marine 16.
-Thus far this is the only brand that I recommend.
-For my raw food diet, I feed a blend of chicken, and beef organ meat, sardines in water, canned tuna, and raw eggs.
-I add various vegetables, either raw, and or cooked, depending on supplies.
+I feed a raw diet 85% of the time, however, in between acquiring raw food, there is always a wait time, during this time, I feed my dogs Inukshuk, Original Formula.
+For my raw food diet, I purchase raw food from Carnivora, a Canadian company based in Saskatchewan.

 Visit our Home